WELCOME TO THE BOROUGH OF EMMAUS

 Emmaus, Pennsylvania is a quaint historic community of 12,000 nestled on the northern slope of South Mountain.
 It lies 50 miles north of Philadelphia and 20 miles west of the Delaware River.
 Formed in 1759 as a closed Moravian village on land owned by the church, Emmaus was incorporated as a Pennsylvania borough a hundred years later in 1859.

 In recent years, the Borough has been recognized for several distinguished accomplishments.
 In 2013, the Borough received the Delaware Valley Green Building Council's Sustainable Community Award for the implementation of initiatives and policies that promote sustainable living.
 Among the initiatives cited were the implementation of a LED red light replacement program, the implementation of an energy analysis throughout the borough properties, storm water and sewer protection initiatives, recycling and compost efforts, and a watershed rehabilitation project at Leibert's Creek among others.
+In 2018, a study conducted by SmartAsset named Emmaus the 9th easiest place to sell your home in Pennsylvania, with the study being based on the health and demand of the housing market.

 In 2015, "Onlyinyourstate" (http://www.onlyinyourstate.com/pennsylvania/pa-best-place-living/) ranked the Borough of Emmaus as the 7th best place in Pennsylvania to live.
 In addition, in 2015. the website named Emmaus as the 5th ranked "most heart-warmingly beautiful small town in Pennsylvania".
 In September 2015, Onlyinyourstate" (http://www.onlyinyourstate.com/pennsylvania/pa-get-away-from-it-all/) listed Emmaus Borough as the # 2 community to "Get away from it all", where communities were ranked based on " beautiful small towns in Pennsylvania that will give you a break from the hectic pace of urban life".